randywalton/css-variables/README.md

     - Future implementation, Grid Control.
 Add the ability to move content around or scale columns rows.

-##JS control

-The site will focus on basic elements to control;

-    - Vanilla JS to control elements, no jQuery.
+## JS control

-    - HTML5 Local Storage used to remember input, user can come back to the site (same browser) and see their changes and adjustments.
+Vanilla JS to control elements, no jQuery.
+HTML5 Local Storage used to remember input, user can come back to the site (same browser) and see their changes and adjustments.